The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/fc-vmc-telemetry-cable/_index.md

 It's important that the FC and VMC can communicate with each other.
 This bi-directional communication will allow us to receive telemetry data from the FC and send data to it from the VMC.
-If you recall, in Phase I we communicated with the FC using a micro-USB cable connected to a PC running QGroundControl.
-What you will be able to do in Phase II is communicate over a WiFi network, which will make this process easier.
+If you recall, before we communicated with the FC using a micro-USB cable connected to a PC running QGroundControl.
+What you will be able to do now is communicate over a WiFi network, which will make this process easier.

 In addition to a wireless link between the VRC drone and QGC you will learn how to configure position hold capabilities using external cameras.
-You may have noticed in Phase I that the VRC drone required constant input from the pilot to maintain position in **stabilized** flight mode.
+You may have noticed with the basic drone that the drone required constant input from the pilot to maintain position in **stabilized** flight mode.
 With the assistance of these cameras you will be able to hover in **position** mode with ease!
 The cable we build in this section makes this all possible.